-People sometimes spend more energy researching a car they are going to buy than researching the psychotherapist they are going to trust with their psychological and emotional well being.
-It is important to become an informed consumer of your mental health treatment.
-Choosing a psychotherapist can be very complicated for someone unfamiliar with the process, and therefore the following information can be used to help you feel more confident that you are choosing a qualified psychotherapist who best fits your needs and interests.
+A psychotherapist is someone you are going to trust to help you with your psychological and emotional well-being, and therefore, it is important to become an informed consumer of mental health services.
+Choosing a psychotherapist can be complicated for someone unfamiliar with the process, and therefore the following information can be used to help you feel more confident that you are choosing a qualified psychotherapist who best fits your needs and interests.

 Once in therapy, allow yourself 2-3 sessions to determine whether the therapist you chose and the therapy techniques she uses are compatible with what you are looking for.
 Do not be afraid to ask the therapist questions that will help you feel more comfortable.
 Questions can include, "What do you see as my problems," "What do you think is going on," and "How is therapy going to help," "What are the goals for treatment and how might we get there?"
 This is your therapy, and you are in charge of getting the most out of it!

 TYPES OF PSYCHOTHERAPISTS

-In my experience, many people who are not working in the mental health field are unfamiliar with the differences between the various mental health practitioners who provide psychotherapy, or counseling.
-To help you make an informed decision, I will describe to you the different practitioners in the mental health field based on their degree and training.
-Keep in mind though that regardless of the degree, it will certainly be important for you to find a “licensed” practitioner meaning they have met both national and state requirements for their field of study.
+Below I will describe the various mental health practitioners who provide psychotherapy, or counseling, and differences based on their degree and training.
+Keep in mind though that regardless of the degree, it will be important for you to find a “licensed” practitioner meaning they have met both national and state requirements for their field of study.
 Essentially anyone can call him or herself a “psychotherapist,” as this term refers to anyone who uses psychological techniques to assist in the changing of thoughts, feelings, and behaviors, and not all psychotherapists may have adequate education, training, and licensure.